nsrau/azure-docs.it-it/articles/storsimple/storsimple-ova-manage-acrs.md

 <properties
-   pageTitle="Gestire i record di controllo di accesso per l'array virtuale StorSimple | Microsoft Azure" description="In questo articolo viene descritto come gestire i record di controllo di accesso (ACR) che consentono di specificare quali host possono connettersi a un volume nell'array virtuale StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage access control records for the StorSimple Virtual Array | Microsoft Azure" description="Describes how to manage access control records (ACRs) to determine which hosts can connect to a volume on the StorSimple Virtual Array." services="storsimple" documentationCenter="" authors="alkohli"